zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hbase/mysql-to-hbase.md

 <copy>view /u01/gg4hadoop123010/dirprm/rhbase.properties</copy>
 ````

-**Step4:** Start the GG manager process on both the source and target. **Start two terminal sessions**, connect to ggadmin/oracle (then click Q to get to a prompt).
+**Step 4:** Start the GG manager process on both the source and target. **Start two terminal sessions**, connect to ggadmin/oracle (then click Q to get to a prompt).
 Keep these sessions open for the rest of this lab.

 ````
 <copy>sudo su – ggadmin</copy>

 ````
-**Step5:** In the first session, go to the **GG Home for MySQL**, and start the manager process.
+**Step 5:** In the first session, go to the **GG Home for MySQL**, and start the manager process.
 You can cd to the directory:

   ![](./images/d2.png " ")